szulczewskipawel/jellyClient/README.md

 * password -- your password,
 * authssl -- authentication via SSL?
 Acceptable values: True or False, False is by default,
 * player -- your local media player, like mplayer or whatever
+* autoconnect -- should client connect to the server automaticaly after run?

 ## commands
 * b -- shows buffer (list of searched songs you may wanna add to the playlist),